The Johns Hopkins University/National Human Genome Research Institute Genetic Counseling Training Program

 Applications must be submitted and completed by the January 2 deadline to be considered.

-Invitations for interviews will be presented in early March, with final decisions and offers made on May 1.
+Invitations for interviews will be presented in late February, with final decisions and offers made on April 27.

 The JHU/NHGRI Program supports diversification of the genetic counseling profession.
 A diverse profession leads to a richer professional dialogue and enhances genetic counseling for minority communities.
 Therefore, candidates from a wide variety of backgrounds and experiences are welcomed.
 We especially encourage candidates from groups currently under-represented in the genetic counseling profession, including people with disabilities, men, and people from ethnic and racial minorities.